 Does Exercising When Pregnant Hurt The Baby?

-Not only does it not hurt the baby, it actually improves blood flow to the placenta and is AMAZE-BALLS for the person growing the baby in their belly.
-I'll give summaries of a few personal fav studies in both layman's text, and also include the reference, for Geek's like me!
+The huge majority of excellent quality research available to us shows that Nnt only does exercise not hurt the growing baby, exercise actually improves blood flow to the placenta and is makes it safer for mother and child when a mother does exercise, versus when mother does not exercise.
+I'll give summaries of a few personal fav studies in both layman's text, and also include the reference, for Geek's like me, in sections below.
+Let's get to it!

 Exercise Doesn't Harm the Baby

-First of all, let's start with the studies that show that exercise during pregnancy does not lead to lower birth weights or other negative effects.
+First of all, let's start with the studies that show that exercise during pregnancy does not harm the baby:

 But here's the thing...these studies are from 2006 and 2010---does your OB-Gyn know about these studies?
 They honestly might not, so it might be up to YOU to educate yourself, and your medical team, about the benefits of exercise.